Duke vs. Arizona: Odds, spread, over/under - November 10

 Duke vs. Arizona Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup across several sportsbooks.
+See the odds, spread and over/under for this matchup available on individual sportsbooks.

 |Favorite